khanna-harshit/showTech/README.md

 24. show bridge fdb
 25. show ip interface

-# prerequisite
+# Prerequisite

-Before running this tool you need MongoDB to be pre installed in your system.
+### Before running this tool you need MongoDB to be pre installed in your system.
+### MongoDb suite
+### Tar file (show tech-[.tgz] )

 # How the tool works

-1. First you need to select show tech tar file
-2. Then just click the "Analyze" button
-3. After few seconds you will see the analyzed results.
+1. Tar file is uploaded to the tool.
+2. The next step invovles processing of the tar file(Analyze)
+3. The results are projected.

 # Technologies used